ingadhoc/sale/sale_usability/README.rst

 #.
 Make sale quotations menu only visible with technical features
 #.
 Make sale orders menu show all sale records (quotations, and confirmed ones)
 #.
 Add delivery status on sales
+#.
+Add a menu item on sales for 'sale lines' and improove views with more fields.

 Installation
 ============